-I can’t tell you how blessed I feel that I have been asked to write a guest post for The Village of Moms.
-You see I am one of the luckiest Mami’s in The Village, because of the “Gift” that I received from another Mom…a Mom I may never meet but who changed my life with her decision.
+I am one of the luckiest Mami’s in The Village, because of the “Gift” that I received from another Mom… a Mom I may never meet but who changed my life with her decision.
 A Mom whom I think about daily.
 A Mom who brings tears to my eyes as I type these words…

 On December 29, 2007, a Mom whom I never met decided that in the midst of her grief she would save another Mom the pain that she was feeling – that she would save the life of child she had never met…that she would save my child.

 Three years ago I would have read a post or article about organ donation and thought, “I am an organ donor – I have it on my driver’s license,” but never would I have given it a second thought.
 I certainly wouldn’t have brought up the conversation with my hubby….at least not a serious one.
 I think I was a pretty typical organ donor.
 I knew it was the right thing to do, but never really spoke about it.
 Little did I know the journey our daughter would be facing.
 Little did I know how much she would change the way I look at the gift of organ donation.